Tight Monetary Policy

 Tight monetary policy

 refers to the monetary policy of decelerating the rate of the money supply’s growth to slow the pace of the economy.
-Usually its objective is to reduce inflation.
+Usually, its objective is to reduce inflation.
 It is also referred to as restrictive or contractionary monetary policy.

 Sometimes an economy can grow too fast.
 Assume the economy is nearing the peak of a business cycle.
 Consumer confidence is high.
 Most families enjoy higher incomes.
 Some purchase a new home.
 Others may purchase a new car, or treat themselves to a nice vacation.
 Many families and businesses finance their acquisitions with debt, such as a mortgage, business loan, car loan, or credit cards.
 After all, life is good.
 The economy’s aggregate demand is increasing, and they are confident that their incomes will remain high.

 Businesses are thriving.
 Their biggest challenge is accommodating the increase in the demand for their goods and services.
 Workers may be pushed to work overtime.
 Companies must pay higher wages to retain workers.
 They may need to hire and train new employees.
-The rising demand for raw materials push up input prices.
+The rising demand for raw materials pushes up input prices.
 Manufacturing plants are being stretched to their maximum operating capacity.
 Extra shifts are added.
 Scheduled maintenance is delayed to complete customers’ orders.
 The economy is overheated, and many businesses just can’t keep pace with the increase in demand, so they raise their prices rather than turn customers away.
-Growth at this level is unsustainable for extended periods, so prices must go up to slow the growth in the quantity of goods and services demanded.
+Growth at this level is unsustainable for extended periods, so prices must go up to slow the growth in the number of goods and services demanded.
 The central bank must choose between slowing economic growth to reduce inflation or accept the inflation and allow the economy to continue to grow.

 The graph below illustrates what is happening and the central bank’s dilemma.
 Assume the economy begins in its long-run equilibrium where the aggregate demand (AD), short-run aggregate supply (SRAS), and long-run aggregate supply (LRAS) are in equilibrium.
 The economy’s output and price level are QA